e-clawson/cats/README.md

     - will do at the end

 - Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).
 (10%)
-    - currently running without error
+    - currently running without errors (mostly - cat filter needs something to clear all the cats from the previous dropdown)

 - Commit frequently to the git repository.
 (5%)
-    - currently at 21 commits

 - Include a README file that contains a description of your application.
 (2%)
     - please see above readme

 - Level of effort displayed in creativity, presentation, and user experience.
 (5%)
-    - up to god and Oussama/Jade